Fast and Accurate: Video Enhancement using Sparse Depth: Introduction

-Today's video enhancement systems face a fundamental dilemma.
-High quality enhancement benefits from accurately extracting temporal motion across adjacent frames, which, however, is difficult to obtain from low-quality videos (e.g., low-resolution, noisy).
-As a result, today's algorithms use complex, expensive algorithms, usually in the form of Deep Neural Networks (DNNs), to extract motion, leading to a low execution speed.
-As video enhancement tasks execute on resource-limited mobile devices such as AR glasses, there is a need for real-time, high-quality video enhancement.
+Video enhancement systems today face a fundamental dilemma.
+High quality enhancement benefits from accurately extracting temporal flows across adjacent frames, which, however, is difficult to obtain from low-quality videos (e.g., low-resolution, noisy).
+As a result, video enhancement usually requires expensive optical flow algorithms, usually in the form of Deep Neural Networks (DNNs), to extract dense flows, leading to a low execution speed.
+As video enhancement tasks execute on resource-limited mobile devices and potentially in real time, there is a need for high-speed and high-quality video enhancement.

+We propose a method to simultaneously increase the quality and the execution speed of video enhancement tasks.
+Our work is based on the realization that the accuracy, rather than the density, of the flow estimation is what high-quality enhancement requires.
+We propose an algorithm to estimate accurate, but sparse, flows using LiDAR-generated point clouds.
+Coupled with the flow estimation algorithm, we demonstrate a generic framework that incorporates the flows to build video enhancement DNNs, which are lightweight by design owing to the assistance of accurate flows.

-We propose a new framework that simultaneously increases the quality and the execution speed of video enhancement tasks.
-The crux is an accurate and extremely lightweight motion estimation algorithm.
-Our motion estimation is accurate because it does not rely on the image content, which is necessarily of low-quality in video enhancement tasks.
-Instead, it relies on the accurate depth information from LiDAR point cloud, which is readily available in today's intelligent devices such as robots, autonomous vehicles, and even smartphones (e.g., iPhone 12 Pro).
-Meanwhile, our motion estimation algorithm is very lightweight, because it is based purely on simple geometric transformations while avoiding complex feature extraction, matching, and optimization used in conventional motion estimation algorithms.
+Our flow estimation is accurate because it does not rely on the image content, which is necessarily of low-quality in video enhancement tasks.
+Instead, we generate flows using the accurate depth information from LiDAR point cloud assisted with the less reliable IMU information.
+By exploiting the spatial geometry of scene depth and the agent's rough ego-motion (through IMU), our algorithm estimates the flows in videos using a purely analytical approach without complex feature extraction, matching, optimization, and learning used in conventional flow estimation algorithms.

-A key challenge we address is that the motion obtained from LiDAR-generated point cloud is typically sparse, because today's LiDAR resolution is at least an order of magnitude lower than that of cameras.
-We propose optimizations that increase the point cloud density and, by extension, the motion density, further improving the task quality.

-Instead of being a single algorithm, our framework can generally improve today's video enhancement algorithms, both the implicit and explicit ones.
-Explicit methods use explicit, usually heavy-duty, motion estimation algorithms such as dense optical flow~\cite{tassano2019dvdnet, caballero2017vespcn, haris2019rbpn}.
-We replace their motion estimation modules directly with our motion estimation algorithm, which is both faster and more accurate.

-Implicit methods extract temporal correlation in the feature space~\cite{tian2020tdan, wang2019edvr, zhong2020estrnn}.
-We use our motions to warp adjacent frames to the target (to-be-enhanced) frame, and replace the original input frames with the warped frames.
-This strategy allows us provide an initial alignment of frames, which simplifies the rest of the system.
-Such simplifications include reducing the required receptive field and/or the complexity of the image reconstruction network.